1993 Stanley Cup Final: Riot

 At the high point of the riot 980 officers were dispatched and they made 115 arrests.
 The police reported 47 police cars damaged, 8 of those 47 cars were completely destroyed.
 Rioters were arrested after they broke windows, looted stores and set fires.
 Some of the rioters were suspected of planning to loot stores using the Canadiens' victory celebration as a decoy.
 168 were injured, including 49 police officers.

-Due to the Kings being the Canadiens' opponents, most of the Los Angeles news media, including the Los Angeles Times and the Daily News, also covered the riot; Times staff writer Helene Elliott was pressed into service as a news reporter minutes after the riot began.
+Due to the Kings being the Canadiens' opponents, most of the Los Angeles news media, including the Los Angeles Times and the Daily News, also covered the riot; Times sports writer Helene Elliott was pressed into service as a news reporter minutes after the riot began.

-Aftermath

-In the following year, the Canadiens lost in the first round in seven games to the Boston Bruins.
-The Los Angeles Kings, on the other hand, missed the playoffs after they reached the finals.

-Later that same year, the Toronto Blue Jays won the 1993 World Series over the Philadelphia Phillies, marking the first time Canadian teams had won multiple world championships amongst the four major North American sports.

 Television

 In Canada, the series was televised in English on the CBC and in French on SRC.
 In the United States, the series was broadcast on ESPN.
 This was the ESPN's first Cup Finals coverage since 1988.
 However, ESPN was blacked out in the Los Angeles market because of Prime Ticket's local rights to the Kings games.